Dr Linda Speight

 At the University of Reading she carried out a policy and practice review of the NERC funded Flooding from Intense Rainfall (FFIR) programme, interviewing subject matter experts to bring together the technical developments and identify recommendations for changes in policy, practice and further research for flood forecasting.

 Linda has recently published a review paper on operational and emerging capabilities in surface water flood forecasting and continues to be involved in the development of surface water flood forecasting systems.
-She is currently working with the University of Leeds and the iCASP project to test enhanced surface water flood forecasts for Yorkshire.
+She is currently working with the University of Leeds and the Met Office/Flood Forecasting Centre to develop and test new methods for regional SWF forecasting.

 Climate resilience